Gerard Kelly

 Gerard Kelly (born Paul Kelly; 27 May 1959 – 28 October 2010) was a Scottish actor who appeared in many comedies, including City Lights, Rab C Nesbitt, Scotch and Wry and Extras.
 He had more serious roles as well, including PC David Gallagher in Juliet Bravo (1981), the villainous Jimmy in EastEnders (1994) and the villainous Callum Finnegan in Brookside (1997–2000).

 Career

+From 1984 to 1991, Kelly appeared in the BBC comedy City Lights as the central character Willie Melvin, a bank clerk who dreams of becoming a writer despite having no talent for it.

 Kelly had a small part in the film Comic Strip Presents...
 Mr. Jolly Lives Next Door (1987) and as the music video director in More Bad News (1987).
 In 1983 Kelly was featured in "Killer", the pilot episode of the long-running Scottish crime drama series Taggart.

 In 2005 and 2007, he appeared in the Ricky Gervais and Stephen Merchant comedy series Extras as Ian "Bunny" Bunton.

 From 2007-10 he appeared regularly as Father Henderson, a camp Doctor Who-loving priest, in the award-winning BBC Radio 4 comedy Fags, Mags and Bags.
 In 2011, after Kelly's death, reference was made in the series to Father Henderson's move to another parish and to the fact that the new priest can never replace him.